 The data is based on:

-Traffic jam notifications are communicated as traffic information by the control room of the Flemish Traffic Centre: in turn, these notifications are generated on the basis of a mix of automatic and manual sources (detection loops, camera footage, road police, road users, etc.).
+- Traffic jam notifications communicated as traffic information by the control room of the Flemish Traffic Centre: in turn, these notifications are generated on the basis of a mix of automatic and manual sources (detection loops, camera images, road police, road users, etc.).

-The figures are available for the whole of Flanders, for the impact areas around the major cities or by road.
+The figures are available for the whole Flemish Region, for the impact areas around the major cities or by road.
 In all cases, they pertain only to traffic jams on motorways.

 The figures reported here relate to the region and the approach roads to Antwerp, Brussels and Ghent and to the other motorways in Flanders.

 Due to a new calculation method, these figures differ from those set out in the 'Traffic indicators for the Main Road Network in Flanders’ reports (editions 2010 through 2014).
-The latter reports have adopted the new method from the 2015 edition forward.
+From the 2015 edition, the new method has also been used in these reports.

-The figures reported here (based on the new calculation method) are available from April 2012.
+The figures reported here (based on the new calculation method) are available from April 2012 onwards.

 The figures for the 2007 to 2014 timeframe (using the old calculation method) are still available at the open data platform.